Consensys/linea-ens/packages/linea-ccip-gateway/README.md

 pnpm test
 ```

-## Example of CCIP-Read Call
+## Example of how to use CCIP-Read using EtherJs

-This example demonstrates how to use CCIP-Read to call a contract that implements the protocol.
+This example demonstrates how to use CCIP-Read using EtherJs to call a contract that implements the protocol.

 ### Interacting with the `TestL1` Contract Using CCIP-Read